About the Chorale

 Membership

 Membership in the chorale requires attendance at weekly rehearsals throughout the season and a dedication to learning your part outside of rehearsal.
-Main auditions are held in late August before the first rehearsal of the choral season, but entry into the Tyler Civic Chorale is possible at the end of each concert cycle.
+Main auditions are held in late August before the first rehearsal of the choral season, but entry into the Tyler Civic Chorale is possible in January for the Spring concerts.

 The Chorale in Their Own Words